sidney-eliot/3d-artists-handbook/content/presentation/meta-rig.md

 title: Meta-Rigs
 enableToc: true
 ---
+## 🚧Work in Progress🚧
 ## Foreword

-Meta-rig creation is such a vast topic, that it deserves its own page.
 For more information about how meta-rigs slot into the field of rigging, take a look at the overarching [[rigging|rigging]] page.

 As a quick recap from what was said on the [[rigging|rigging]] page, the purpose of meta-rigs is to act as blueprints for control-rigs.
 Any improvement one might have in mind for the control-rig, is something that one has to change in the meta-rig.